microsoft/WindowsProtocolTestSuites/TestSuites/BranchCache/docs/BranchCache_UserGuide.md

 * The ContentServer computer runs an implementation of the protocol that is being tested.
 It responds to the request that the client computer sends.

-* The HostedCacheServer computer runs an implementation of the protocol that is being tested.
+* The HCServer computer runs an implementation of the protocol that is being tested.
 It sends a request to client computer and responds to the request that the client computer sends.

 * The BranchDC acts as Read-Only Domain Controller and provides domain service for branch network.

-* The Client1 computer runs the test cases and interacts with ContentServer computer and HostedCacheServer computer.
+* The Client computer runs the test cases and interacts with ContentServer computer and HostedCacheServer computer.

 ### <a name="_Toc395793792"/>Distributed Mode